 The Saarland has a wide variety of museums in different areas of interest.
 Take the opportunity to visit important collections of the "Stiftung Saarländischer Kulturbesitz" (Saarland Cultural Heritage Foundation). » continue

 The State Theatre’s largest venue lies right on the bank of the Saar in the city centre.
 The 869-seat auditorium was completely restored and extended in 1988/89 » continue

 The central location in Europe as well as the local integration into the Saar-Lor-Lux region make the Saarland an ideal destination and conference venue.
 An extensive highway network as well as the airports Saarbrücken, Frankfurt-Hahn, Luxembourg and Metz ensure excellent transport links. » continue

 Event Highlights » continue

 Would you like to get to know Saarbrücken?
-Take your time with a stroll through the city and take part in individual city tour! » continue
+Take the time to stroll through the city and take part in an individual city tour! » continue

 Enjoying – Leisure Time